anisotropi4/wren/Census-2011/04-Model/README.md

 The Model section assumes the following programs and modules are installed
   * The 'gb-census-report.tsv' and 'PostalSector.json' files are in the current directory having previously been created in the '03-Explore' directory
   * As before 'nodejs' and 'jq' are installed
-  * The 'd3-geo-projection' and 'geojson-area' modules for 'nodejs' are installed
+  * The 'd3-geo-projection', 'ndjson-cli', 'topojson-server', 'topojson-simplify', 'topjson-client' and 'geojson-area' modules for 'nodejs' are installed
+  * The 'node' is in the current $PATH
 ```
-$ sudo npm install -g d3-geo-projection
-$ npm install geojson-area
+$ npm install d3-geo-projection ndjson-cli topojson-server topojson-simplify geojson-area
 ```
    * The 'csvkit' python module here https://csvkit.readthedocs.io/en/1.0.2/index.html
 ```